 3: Be able to show results.

 Too often, consultants have no idea how their work benefited a client over time, so they lack testimonials and are unable to answer interview questions about the success and impact of their work.
-You might want to make it part of your consulting agreements that the client will complete follow-up questionnaires immediately after the project and a couple months later.
+You might want to make it part of your consulting agreements that the client will complete a follow-up questionnaire immediately after the project and a couple months later.
 Make it a priority.

 4: Develop and share work samples if possible.